TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   positive (no zeros or negative values), and the variant `log(y + 1)` is often used when data are non-negative (restricted to values that are positive or zero).
-The reasons why this transformation works well on so many data sets is because it changes multiplicative relationships into additive ones.
-That is,
-  `log(x * y) == log(x) + log(y)`.
-If there is a causal relationship
-  between `x` and `y` that is additive, that is a one unit change in `x` always results in the same change in `y`, regardless of the
+The reasons why this transformation works well on so many data sets is because it can be used to transform multiplicative relationships into additive ones.
+That is, `log(x * y) == log(x) + log(y)`.
+If there is a causal relationship between `x` and `y` that is additive, that is a one unit change in `x` always results in the same change in `y`, regardless of the